All Episodes

 kasie hunt

-A high-powered rifle alongside ammunition and a screwdriver in a wooded area near the crime scene.
+Police announced that they've recovered what they believe to be the murder weapon, a high-powered rifle alongside ammunition and a screwdriver in a wooded area near the crime scene.

 unidentified

-Salt Lake City's FBI posting, we are asking for the public's help, identifying this person of interest in connection with the fatal shooting of Charlie Kirk at Utah Valley University.
+Salt Lake City's FBI posting, we are asking for the public's help identifying this person of interest in connection with the fatal shooting of Charlie Kirk at Utah Valley University.

-Explicitly said that they had imagery of this individual in the stairwell arriving at the school.
+It's explicitly said that they had imagery of this individual in the stairwell arriving at the school.

-And and the public is uh forced multiplier.
+And the public is a force multiplier.

 donald j trump

-I think just to protect us all, and so Fox doesn't get sued and we all don't get sued and everything else, but I think uh with a high degree of certainty, we have him.
+I think just to protect us all and so Fox doesn't get sued and we all don't get sued and everything else.

 In custody.